Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 He’d focused on a big and *old* male neyma, which was a *hard* beast to hunt.
 They were skittish and very, very fast, so a man had to get their spear right through their heart, across its blind spo-

-Daar…*struck.*
+Daar...*struck.*

 He didn’t have a spear.
 He just had claws, paws and teeth.
 He didn’t *need* more than that.
-The neyma coiled, sprung away, then went *crunch* as Daar hit it like…
+The neyma coiled, sprung away, then went *crunch* as Daar hit it like...

 ...Well, like a Brown One hit anything.
 Like a bear back on Earth.
 He’d moved so fast, not even the swiftest neyma could escape, and he’d broken it the moment his chest collided with it.